-- cache: contains files created by the application while running in production mode. - config: contains all of the application's configuration files.
+- bin: contains scripts that will be used to fork and run commands. - cache: contains files created by the application while running in production mode.

-- controllers: contains all of the application's controllers, grouped by module (namespace). - data: contains any data file (database backups, configuration files for external services, etc.). - lib: contains any libraries that are not available through Composer. - logs: contains all of the application's log files. - middleware: contains all of the application's middleware classes. - models: contains all of the application's model classes (entities, repositories, backend traits, etc.). - public: contains the front controller file, the Swoole front controller file, and all other static files (CSS, JS, images, fonts, favicons, etc.). - templates: contains all of the application's template files, grouped by template manager. - templates_c: contains all of the application's compiled template files when running in production mode (except when using Plates). - vendor: contains all of the application's installed dependencies through Composer.
+- config: contains all of the application's configuration files. - controllers: contains all of the application's controllers, grouped by module (namespace). - data: contains any data file (database backups, configuration files for external services, etc.). - lib: contains any libraries that are not available through Composer. - logs: contains all of the application's log files. - middleware: contains all of the application's middleware classes. - models: contains all of the application's model classes (entities, repositories, backend traits, etc.). - public: contains the front controller file, the Swoole front controller file, and all other static files (CSS, JS, images, fonts, favicons, etc.). - templates: contains all of the application's template files, grouped by template manager. - templates_c: contains all of the application's compiled template files when running in production mode (except when using Plates). - vendor: contains all of the application's installed dependencies through Composer.

-22.3 Running on Swoole
+25.3 Running on Swoole